How to Move to Another Country in 10 EASY Steps (May 2023 Edition)

 #3.
 Check the immigration requirements

 So now you’ve narrowed down your target country.
-The next step is to check the immigration requirements for you to live and work there.
+The next step is to check the immigration requirements for you to live and work there, as visa requirements around the world will vary.

-Visa requirements around the world will vary.
 The exact visa you’ll need for any country will depend on your original citizenship, and whether you hold any additional citizenships that might put you in a better position.

 For example, let’s say you’re a dual citizen of the US and Germany, and you want to move to Portugal.
 In that situation, it’s far better to move to Portugal using your German passport instead of your US one.